Painting Holiday in Montenegro with Artist Sally Fisher

 Prices: £ 1,050 per person in a shared double or twin room / £1,195 per person for solo occupancy of a double or twin room

-Price includes: daily painting lessons, 7 nights’ catered accommodation at Villa Miela or Badanj Village House, all breakfasts, all dinners, 5 excursions including one resaurant lunch and a wine-tasting, portable easel & seat, starter kit of paints, soft drinks, teas & coffees at Villa Miela.
+Price includes: daily painting lessons, 7 nights’ catered accommodation at Villa Miela or Badanj Village House, all breakfasts, all dinners, 5 excursions including one restaurant lunch and a wine-tasting, soft drinks, teas & coffees at Villa Miela, sketch books and paper.

-Not included: flights, transfers, travel insurance, paint brushes, top-up paints (these are available to buy), canvasses or sketch pads (also available to buy) or alcohol except at the welcome dinner.
+Not included: flights, transfers, travel insurance, paint brushes, paints (these are available to buy), or alcohol except at the welcome dinner.

 VILLA MIELA and BADANJ VILLAGE HOUSE